mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 myWorkDays.Add("Thursday");
 myWorkDays.Add("Friday");
 ```
-You need to use the keyword **new** to declare an instance of a **List**.
-We will explain what it means to be a reference type with some more details later.
+You need to use the keyword **new** to declare an instance of a **List**. *We will explain what it means to be a reference type with some more details later.*

-## 2.7: Flow control
+## 2.7: Flow Control

 The flow of your scripts indicates the order of code execution.
 Sometimes you might need to branch or loop through specific statements several times.
 For example, you might want to branch your script to implement a different sequence based on some condition.
 Other times, you might need to repeat a certain sequence multiple times.
-We will discuss three important mechanisms to control the flow of a program; conditional statements, loops and methods.
+We will discuss three important mechanisms to control the flow of a program: conditional statements, loops, and methods.

-### 2.7.1: Conditional statements
+### 2.7.1: Conditional Statements

-Conditional statements allow you to decide on which part of your code to use based on some condition that can change during run time.
+Conditional statements allow you to decide on which part of your code to use based on some condition that can change during runtime.
 Unlike regular programming instructions, conditional statements can be described as decision-making logic.
 Conditional statements help control and regulate the flow of the program.

 <figure>
    <img src="conditional_diagram.png">
-   <figcaption>Figure(17): Conditional statements 1 and 2, and how they affect the flow of the program.</figcaption>
+   <figcaption>Figure(17): Conditional statements 1 and 2, and how they affect the flow of the program</figcaption>
 </figure>

 The following script examines a number variable and prints “zero” if it equals zero: